joao-gabriel-gois/js_loop_test/README.md

 The script was written in such a way it could run in any JS runtime.
 As it took some few minutes to be written, I think the test is worth it.
 The `loopMap` function uses a pre-allocated array declared as global variable to avoid as much as possible either _1) any impact on its implementation with the first memory allocation of a huge array length_ __or__ _2) any JS runtime reallocation when using `.push`_.
 The intention was to test the loop approach itself.
 I couldn't do the same for `loopFilter` because the returned array size is not predictable.

 The script basically aggregates lots of subsequent tests samples (1500 by default, be my guest to explode your CPU even more by changing the `iterations` value).
 So each method or loop performs 1500 tests with a long-sized array (100,000 by default - again, be my guest and change `arraySize` value).
-After processing, it shows a table with the results with the method, loop and the difference between them.
+After processing, it shows a table with the average results (i.e, average execution time) for each method, loop implementation and the difference between them.

 You just need to clone this repo and run `./js_loop_perfomance_test` (default runtime is `node`, change / delete the shebang value in order to test with different runtimes).